Facebook employees consider work stoppage to push Zuckerberg to take action on Trump

-Over the past several weeks, Mark Zuckberberg has set off a firestorm within Facebook, when, even as Twitter started fact-checking certain falsehoods spread on its platform by President Donald Trump, the CEO announced that his company would not do anything similar.
+Over the past several weeks, Mark Zuckerberg has set off a firestorm within Facebook, when, even as Twitter started fact-checking certain falsehoods spread on its platform by President Donald Trump, the CEO announced that his company would not do anything similar.
 Multiple employees publicly criticized the decision, with several resigning in protest.

 The company’s workers, according to reports, were particularly frustrated with Facebook leaving up a post Trump made amid demonstrations over the killing of George Floyd by a Minneapolis police officer that promised violence against what he called “thugs.”
 Trump wrote that “when the looting starts, the shooting starts,” repeating language used by a Florida police chief in the late 60s.